Objective (optics)

-In optical engineering, the objective is the optical element that gathers light from the object being observed and focuses the light rays to produce a real image.
+In optical engineering, an objective is an optical element that gathers light from an object being observed and focuses the light rays from it to produce a real image of the object.
 Objectives can be a single lens or mirror, or combinations of several optical elements.
 They are used in microscopes, binoculars, telescopes, cameras, slide projectors, CD players and many other optical instruments.
 Objectives are also called object lenses, object glasses, or objective glasses.

 Microscope objectives

 The objective lens of a microscope is the one at the bottom near the sample.
 At its simplest, it is a very high-powered magnifying glass, with very short focal length.
 This is brought very close to the specimen being examined so that the light from the specimen comes to a focus inside the microscope tube.
 The objective itself is usually a cylinder containing one or more lenses that are typically made of glass; its function is to collect light from the sample.